openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-animation-pagetransition.md

 > **Note:**
 >
-> Parameters represent the starting values for entry and ending values for exit.
+> The parameters represent the starting values for entry and ending values for exit.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full